 The increased net loss in the quarter ended August 31, 2019 compared with the quarter ended May 31, 2019 was primarily due to the issuance of share-based payments during the period.
-Other expenses were comparable and remained reasonable.
+Other expenses were comparable to the prior quarter.

 The decrease in the net loss in the quarter ended November 30, 2019 compared with the quarter ended August 31, 2019 was primarily due to the decrease in the share-based payment and accounting and auditing fees expense.
-Other expenses were comparable and remained reasonable.
+Other expenses were comparable to the prior quarter.

 The increase in the net loss in the quarter ended February 29, 2020 compared with the quarter ended November 30, 2019 was primarily due to the increase in accounting and auditing fees and consulting fees expense.
-Other expenses were comparable and remained reasonable.
+Other expenses were comparable to the prior quarter.

 The decrease in the net loss in the quarter ended May 31, 2020 compared with the quarter ended February 29, 2020 was primarily due to the decrease in consulting fees and accounting and auditing fees expense.
-Other expenses were comparable and remained reasonable.
+Other expenses were comparable to the prior quarter.